wiseman-timelord/InfoEventMon/README.md

 ### Requirements
 To be detailed.
-- Windows Environment supporting, Batch operations & Powershell.
+- Windows Environment supporting Batch operations.
 - .Net 2.0+ - Breaking a loop is impossible otherwise, check out [SystemConfig](https://github.com/wiseman-timelord/SystemConfig) for offline install of .net 3.5 if your having issues.
-- If your version of Powershell don't work, then install, [PWSH 7.4](https://github.com/PowerShell/PowerShell/releases/tag/v7.4.0) (and make sure its on PATH) or [PWSH 7.4 MSI](https://github.com/PowerShell/PowerShell/releases/download/v7.4.0/PowerShell-7.4.0-win-x64.msi).
+- PowerShell - Check out, [PWSH 7.4](https://github.com/PowerShell/PowerShell/releases/tag/v7.4.0) (and make sure its on PATH) or [PWSH 7.4 MSI](https://github.com/PowerShell/PowerShell/releases/download/v7.4.0/PowerShell-7.4.0-win-x64.msi), if your having issues.

 ## Notation
 - This is a, consolidation and update and upgrade, of multiple of my other programs.